 Net Metering 3.0 is Coming!

 California’s utility watchdog agency has sided with PG&E and the other large investor-owned utilities today in a much-anticipated proposed decision on net energy metering that, if approved next month, will make rooftop solar and customer-owned batteries more expensive and therefore out of reach of working- and middle-class consumers.
-You can view the full proposed decision here.

 Net Metering Defined